Which Is An Example Of Conduction

 Have you ever felt the warmth of a mug of hot cocoa spreading through your hands on a chilly winter day?
 Or perhaps you've noticed how a metal spoon left in a hot pot becomes too hot to touch.
 These everyday experiences are perfect examples of conduction at work, a fundamental process that governs how heat moves through different materials.

 Conduction is more than just a simple transfer of warmth; it's a fascinating phenomenon rooted in the microscopic interactions of atoms and molecules.
-Understanding conduction not only clarifies these common experiences but also unlocks insights into diverse fields such as engineering, materials science, and even cooking.
+Because of that, understanding conduction not only clarifies these common experiences but also unlocks insights into diverse fields such as engineering, materials science, and even cooking.
 Let's delve deeper into the world of conduction to explore its mechanisms, applications, and the factors that influence its effectiveness.

 Main Subheading